Practical information

 The site closes 1 hour after the last entry.

-Please note: the shop closes at 6:45 PM.
-The dungeon and the English Ramp circuit close early at 12:30 PM and 6:30 PM.
-Early closure of access to the drawbridge at 12:50pm and 6:50pm.
+Please note: the shop closes at 5:15 pm.
+The dungeon and the English ramp circuit close early at 5 pm.
+Access to the drawbridge closes early at 5:20 pm.

 Allow 1 to 3 hours for the visit .